Vancouver Island Wedding Catering: Do's, Don'ts & Top Local Picks

 Final Thoughts

 Food often steals the show.
-It’s one of the things everyone remembers.
-Go with caterers who speak your language (literally and flavour-wise), don’t leave anything vague, and always lead with taste + trust.
-With the right prep, you’ll look back and think feeding your wedding was one of the smartest decisions you made.
+It's one of the things everyone remembers.
+Go with caterers who speak your language (literally and flavour-wise), don't leave anything vague, and always lead with taste and trust.
+With the right prep, you'll look back and think feeding your wedding was one of the smartest decisions you made.

 Tags